-10 CHANGE IN OWNERSHIP
+11 CHANGE IN OWNERSHIP

-The Owners agree with the Council to give the Council written notice as soon as is reasonably practicable of any change in ownership of any of its interests in the Site occurring before all the obligations under this Deed have been discharged.
+The Owners agree with the Council to give the Council immediate written notice of any change in ownership of any of their interests in the Site occurring before all the obligations under this Deed have been discharged.
 Such notice to give details of the transferee's full name and registered office (if a company or usual address if not) together with the area of the Site or unit of occupation purchased by reference to a plan.

-11 INDEXATION
+12 INDEXATION